$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: sigma -PCA: a unified neural model for linear and nonlinear PCA

 \subsection{Mean and variance of data}

 Mean centring is an important part of PCA \citep{diamantaras1996principal,hyvarinen2000independent, jolliffe2016principal}.
-So far, we have assumed that the data $\mat{x}$ is centred; if it is not, then it can easily be centred as a pre-processing step or during training.
+So far, we have assumed that the input data is centred; if it is not, then it can easily be centred as a pre-processing step or during training.
 If the latter, we can explicitly write the loss function in Eq. \ref{eq:npca-loss-main} as

-where $\vec{\mu}_x = \mathbb{E}(\vec{x})$ and $\vec{\sigma}^2 = \Var(\vec{xW})$.
-The mean and variance can be estimated on a batch of data, or, as is done with batch normalisation \citep{ioffe2015batch}, estimated using exponential moving averages (Appendix \ref{ap:ema}).
+where $\vec{\mu}_x = \mathbb{E}(\vx)$ and $\vec{\sigma}^2 = [\Var(\vec{xW})]_{sg}$.
+The mean and variance can be estimated on a batch of data, or, as is done with batch normalization \citep{ioffe2015batch}, estimated using exponential moving averages (Appendix \ref{ap:ema}).
 See Appendix \ref{ap:non-centred} for a non-centred variant.